|Speakers' biographies||Documents||Useful links|

 Two recent Council of Europe instruments underlined the need for member States’ action to enable and reinforce corporate due diligence.
 The Committee of Ministers’ Recommendation CM/Rec(2022)20 on human rights and the environment encourages member States to apply a smart mix of measures, national or international, and both mandatory and voluntary, on business enterprises human rights responsibilities.
 Recommendation CM/Rec(2022)21 on preventing and combatting trafficking in human beings for the purpose of labour exploitation encourages member States to provide guidance and tools for business on how to lower risks of being involved directly and indirectly in such trafficking.

 The CDDH, in its five-year implementation review of the Recommendation on Human Rights and Business (CM/Rec(2016)3), concluded that it will continue with a thematic focus on standards on due diligence and access to effective remedies, in particular in the field of environmental protection, while ensuring the participation of relevant stakeholders.
-Against this background, the Workshop will:
+Against this background, the Workshop has:

 - take stock and raise awareness of the evolution of the national and regional legal frameworks, and of action on human rights and business;